karenetheridge/Dist-Zilla-PluginBundle-Author-ETHER/README.md

     ; listed late, to allow all other plugins which do BeforeRelease checks to run first.
     [ConfirmRelease]

+The distribution's code is assumed to be hosted at [github](http://github.com);
+[RT](http://rt.cpan.org) is used as the issue tracker.
-The distribution's code is assumed to be hosted at github; the version and other metadata is derived directly from the local git repository.
+The version and other metadata is derived directly from the local git repository.

 # OPTIONS / OVERRIDES

-Use V=<version> to override the version of the distribution being built; otherwise the version is incremented from the last git tag.
+Use `V=<version>` to override the version of the distribution being built;
+otherwise the version is
+incremented from the last git tag.

 Subs can be considered "covered" for pod coverage tests by adding a directive to pod: